solidfire/sdk-dotnet/README.md

 ##Install via Nuget

-To install SolidFire.Element.Public, run the following command in the Package Manager Console
+To install SolidFire.SDK, run the following command in the Package Manager Console

 ```
-Install-Package SolidFire.Element.Public
+Install-Package SolidFire.SDK
 ```

 ___Dependencies___: